“The art of true leadership is in SAYING NO, not saying yes. It’s very easy to say yes.”

 I was aged 33.
 It was 1995.

-However, clean and sober and emotionally awake for the first time in my 33 years I had to SAY NO to her plan.
+Clean and sober and emotionally awake for the first time in my 33 years I had to SAY NO to her.

-“Who do you think you are Miss high and mighty to SAY NO to me?” she slurred.
+“Who do you think you are Miss high and mighty to SAY NO to me, and to dare to question me?
+After everything I have done for you.” she slurred.

-This woman has consequently wiped me and my sons from her life as I continued to set more and more boundaries to preserve my emotional sanity, my sons’ quality of life and my self-respect.
+This woman distanced herself from me, and I did from her too as I continued to set more and more boundaries to preserve my emotional sanity, my sons’ quality of life and my self-respect.
 This will never not be a sad state of affairs for me.

 It remains until this day the hardest and most heartbreaking, life-changing NO I have ever had to say in my life.
-But saying the hardest NO at age 33 fragile and overwhelmed as a single mum only a few months clean and sober for the sake of my children has served me well.
+But saying the hardest NO at age 33 fragile and overwhelmed as a single mum only a few months clean and sober for the sake of my sanity, self respect and my children has served me well.
 There is now no female on this planet I’d ever allow to intimidate me or have a problem SAYING NO to in the future.

 I would never have dared to SAY NO to any of my violent and abusive elders in my childhood.
 People-pleasing became a survival skill as it is for some of the young ones I spoke to during my speaking trip to the Australian outback.
 My Emotional Fitness workshops are attended by school counsellors and chaplains and the young ones are given my contact details at the conclusion of my workshop.
 I receive many secret squirrel emails from little people’s troubled hearts after my workshops conclude.
 It’s such a sacred privilege to support these young and troubled hearts and link them to elders that can and will help them not harm them in these remote towns.